MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-linux-offline.md

 By default, installers connect to Microsoft download sites to get required and updated components.
 If firewall restrictions or limits on internet access prevent the installer from reaching these sites, you can download individual components on a computer that has internet access, copy the files to another computer behind the firewall, manually install prerequisites and packages, and then run setup.

 If you previously installed version 9.0.1, it will be replaced with the 9.1 version.
 An 8.x version can run side-by-side 9.x, unaffected by the new installation.

+## System requirements

++ Operating system must be a [supported version of Linux](rserver-install-supported-platforms.md) on a 64-bit with x86-compatible architecture (variously known as AMD64, Intel64, x86-64, IA-32e, EM64T, or x64 chips).
+Itanium chips (also known as IA-64) are not supported.
+Multiple-core chips are recommended.

++ Memory must be a minimum of 2 GB of RAM is required; 8 GB or more are recommended.

++ Disk space must be a minimum of 500 MB.

++ An internet connection.
+If you do not have an internet connection, for the instructions for an [offline installation](rserver-install-linux-offline.md).

++ A package manager (yum for RHEL systems, zypper for SLES systems)

++ Root or super user permissions

+The following additional components are included in Setup and required for R Server.

+* Microsoft R Open 3.3.3
+* Microsoft .NET Core 1.1 for Linux (required for mrsdeploy and MicrosoftML use cases)

 ## Download R Server dependencies